Phantom-fs/Agro-Companion/README.md

 #### The code for the deployed application server for soil classifcation can be found in the [Agro Companion Soil Identification Server](https://github.com/Phantom-fs/Agro-Companion-Application-Server/tree/main/Soil-Identification-Server).
 #### The code for the deployed application server for crop recommendation and crop information can be found in the [Agro Companion Crop Recommendation Server](https://github.com/Phantom-fs/Agro-Companion-Application-Server/tree/main/Recommendation-Server).

+## License

+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This project is a research prototype and is not intended for production use.
+It is provided "as is" without any warranties or guarantees.
+Use at your own risk.